iqtree/iqtree.github.io/doc/PoMo.md

 Counts files contain:

-- One headerline that specifies the file as counts file and states the number of populations as well as the number of sites (tab separated).
+- One headerline that specifies the file as counts file and states the number of populations as well as the number of sites (separated by whitespace).

-- A second headerline with tab separated headers: CRHOM (chromosome), POS (position) and sequence names.
+- A second headerline with whitespace separated headers: CRHOM (chromosome), POS (position) and sequence names.

 - Many lines with counts of A, C, G and T bases and their respective positions.